StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Methodology

 Many studies have shown that training pre-trained language models (PLMs) from scratch often impairs model performance.
 However, by freezing most parameters and solely training a small subset of parameters, the powerful representation learning capabilities of PLMs can be effectively preserved.
-To improve parameter efficiency and avoid overfitting, we freeze most of the model parameters and only fine-tune the learnable $Q$, $K$ and $V$ layers.
-Additionally, we incorporate lightweight adaptation modules into the architecture: LoRA matrices are introduced in the multi-head attention layers to better capture cross-modal interactions, while Adapter modules are inserted after each Transformer feedforward network (FFN) layer to adaptively refine task-specific features with minimal computational overhead.
-Thus, the model can effectively learn from historical flare records $\tilde{H}^i \in \mathbb{R}^{T \times P}$ and flare statistical information $\tilde{S}^i \in \mathbb{R}^{T \times P}$, where $T$ is the number of tokens in the segmented text description.
-Subsequently, we use Principal Component Analysis (PCA) for dimensionality reduction of features, mapping them to the same dimensional space as the light curve embedding $\hat{H}^i \in \mathbb{R}^{N \times P}$ and $\hat{S}^i \in \mathbb{R}^{N \times P}$, to ensure compatibility of different modal data.
-Stellar statistical information serves as an important complement to light curves, offering marco-level insights into the statistical characteristics of flare activity.
-Meanwhile, flare historical records provide rich contextual information from a time-series perspective.
-Based on this, we enhance the light curve embedding by incorporating stellar statistical features, and further concatenate the historical flare records as separate input dimensions.
-Through this multi-modal feature fusion strategy, we finally construct an embedding representation $\hat{I}^i = (\hat{L}^i,\hat{H}^i,\hat{S}^i) \in \mathbb{R}^{N \times P \times 2} $, which effectively integrates spatial and temporal information.
+Specifically, we freeze most of the model’s parameters and introduce LoRA, allowing the large language model (LLM) to only fine-tune the learnable $Q$, $K$ and $V$ layers, ensuring robust adaptation while fully leveraging the prior knowledge of the pre-trained model.

+Thus, the model can effectively learn from historical flare records $\tilde{H}^i \in {R}^{T \times P}$ and flare statistical information $\tilde{S}^i \in {R}^{T \times P}$, where $T$ is the number of tokens in the segmented text description.
+Subsequently, we use a learnable linear projection layer to transform these features, mapping them to the same dimensional space as the lightcurve embedding $\hat{H}^i \in {R}^{N \times P}$ and $\hat{S}^i \in {R}^{N \times P}$, ensuring compatibility across different modal data.
+Based on this, we enhance the light curve embedding by incorporating differential information, flare statistical information, and flare historical records.
+Through this multi-modal feature fusion strategy, we finally construct an embedding representation $\hat{I}^i = (\hat{L}^i,\hat{D}^i,\hat{H}^i,\hat{S}^i) \in {R}^{N \times P \times 4}$, which effectively integrates spatial and temporal information of stellar flares.